 8. Log in with the username bal.
 This is the default LoadMaster username.

 9. Enter the passphrase if you specified one to be used for the private key.

-10. You will then be asked to enter the IP address, default gateway and nameserver IP addresses.
+10. A number of screens appear relating to configuring various network options.
 These can be left as the default values but can be changed if needed.
-Press OK on each of the screens to proceed.
+Press OK on each screen to proceed: